openzim/youtube/README.md

 `youtube2zim` is a Python3 software.
-If you are not using the [Docker](https://docker.com) image, you are advised to use it in a [virtualenv](https://virtualenv.pypa.io) to avoid installing software dependences on your system.
+If you are not using the [Docker](https://docker.com) image, you are advised to use it in a [virtualenv](https://virtualenv.pypa.io) to avoid installing software dependencies on your system.
 [Hatch](https://hatch.pypa.io/) is the proper tool to create the virtualenv and install the software locally.
 Ensure to use proper Python version as well (see pyproject.toml).

-If you do not already have it on your system, install hatch to build the software and manage virtual environments (you might be interested by our detailed [Developer Setup](https://github.com/openzim/_python-bootstrap/wiki/Developer-Setup) as well, especially regarding how to configure hatch globaly for proper detection of its virtual environments by Visual Studio Code).
+If you do not already have it on your system, install hatch to build the software and manage virtual environments (you might be interested by our detailed [Developer Setup](https://github.com/openzim/_python-bootstrap/wiki/Developer-Setup) as well, especially regarding how to configure hatch globally for proper detection of its virtual environments by Visual Studio Code).

 ``` bash